-Let’s start off by diving into the first trimester of a twin pregnancy – what you can expect for yourself, what your babies’ development looks like, and how you can set yourself up for a healthy, comfortable pregnancy.
+Let’s start off by diving into the third trimester of a twin pregnancy – what you can expect for yourself, what your babies’ development looks like, and how you can set yourself up for a healthy, comfortable pregnancy.

 As your twins are growing rapidly and getting ready to be able to survive on their own outside the womb, you’ll continue to experience belly growth up until your due date.
 For this reason, you may find that the fatigue, achiness, and weight gain you noticed in the second trimester continues or intensifies.